What is EAM?

 Oversee Maturing Resources and Infrastructure: Return on investment is improved through more informed maintenance strategies, and including risk management into business processes.

 Identify and Resolve Issues Before They Occur: EAM asset management strategies enable organizations to effectively manage assets and prevent downtime.
 One of the most important software features includes the ability to stay on top of preventive maintenance.
-Implementing a standard preventive maintenance plan helps keep assets running at peak performance and extend asset lifespan
+Implementing a standard preventive maintenance plan helps keep assets running at peak performance and extends asset lifespan

 EAM: Is a combination of software, data, and processes used to maintain and control functioning assets and equipment.
 The main objective of EAM is to optimize the quality and utilization of assets throughout their lifecycle, which can help increase productivity uptime and lower operational costs.